 As you can see from one of the many videos on James Aspey's YouTube channel of him talking to meat-eaters in the street about the vast array of benefits of going vegan, he makes a point to make himself relatable.
 Because, as anyone who's done any sort of street activism knows, if you're not likeable and relatable immediately, no one's listening to you.
 And without their attention, you can't have any kind of meaningful impact on their life.
 Below is a short clip of James being very relatable to someone on the street.

 On top of this, he always makes a point to be respectful, polite and understanding, all while remaining firm in his pro-vegan stance.
 He appears to be eternally positive, and never seems to get caught up in the realm of petty personal drama that seems to haunt the vegan youtube community.
-And I hope this all stays this way, because, even though participating in these dramas can be an easy way to get more followers and views (which on youtube directly translates to more money), it wholeheartedly detracts from spreading the vegan message in the most effective way possible.
+And I hope this all stays this way, because, even though participating in these dramas can be an easy way to get more followers and views (which on YouTube directly translates into more money), it can detract from spreading the vegan message in the most effective way possible.
 Which is a way free from negativity and judgement, two of the main ingredients in petty personal drama.

 You don't need to be an activist, or even want to be an activist, to learn something from James.
 Because the reality of the situation is that every vegan is an activist every now and then, for at least a brief moment.
 When?
-Whenever someone asks you "why aren't you eating this succulent, juicy pork like everyone else here?" or any number of similar questions we get asked all the time.
-This is the chance to be the vegan you wish you met before you went vegan.
-This is the exact moment to be cool, calm, collected and draw from your knowledge base of vegan facts and stats and let everyone know just enough about your lifestyle choice without being judgemental, condescending or elitist.
+Whenever someone asks you "why aren't you eating this dead animal like everyone else here?" or any number of similar questions we get asked all the time.
+This is the chance to be the vegan you wish you met before you went vegan, to be a vegan activists who seems like someone they could easily be themselves in the not too distant future.

-Simply unapologetically inform them of the information they do not know, the same unique facts and information that made you turn vegan.
-Speak about the aspects of veganism that get you the most excited, because these unique topics are the ones that you will speak about with the most passion, thereby having the strongest positive impact on your audience.
+Simply unapologetically inform them of the information they do not know, maybe the same unique facts and information that made you turn vegan, or maybe thing you know they'll be into.
+Speaking about the aspects of veganism that get you the most excited are the ones that you will speak about with the most passion, and speaking in this way about aspects of veganism you know they are into will have the strongest positive impact on them.

 Lastly, don't be shy or hesitant to talk about these things through fear of negative social feedback.
 It is exactly talking about them as much as possible (in the correct way of course, as briefly described above - more detail can be found here) that spreads the vegan message as far and wide as possible.
 In my experience, the best time to talk about it is when someone else brings it up.